An essential part of achieving strong quality and a great patient experience is a care delivery system that facilitates exemplary care.

+Primary Nursing the heart of any Care Delivery System with Primary Relationships.
 Primary Nursing is a care delivery system that supports professional nursing practice.
 Within Primary Nursing, a therapeutic relationship is established between a registered nurse and an individual patient and his or her family.
 The relationship is initiated by the RN and is in effect for an episode of care or service.

 A defining component of Primary Nursing is clarity of the RN’s acceptance of responsibility for decision-making regarding the nursing care the patient receives during a health event.
 The primary relationship is known to the patient and family, and the safeguarding of that relationship becomes a priority for other members of the care team.
 The Primary Nurse does not provide all patient care.
 In partnership with the patient, the RN identifies the patient’s unique health needs and priorities, establishes an individualized plan of care, provides direct care as appropriate, and communicates the plan to other members of the team.
 The associate nurses are responsible to follow the plan of care unless a change in patient condition warrants an adjustment of the plan.